 A very broad comparison of the volumetric footprint for two principle types of windrow system derived from research for aerated static pile and turned windrow are presented in Table 6.2.

 P69 of 130 – 6.6.2 refers to 0.8 square metres per cubic metre of feedstock material will be required for a windrow operation?
-Look at Table 6.2 and use some basic maths to calculate!
+Look at Table 6.2 and please correct accordingly.